qxxiao/notion2md/readme.md

 Convert multiple notion pages to markdown files and try to keep the formatting usable.

 ## Usage
-First download this repo, then follow 4 steps:
+don't need download repo, get your Token and export your page:

-1. Get Internal Integration Token
+1. get Internal Integration Token
    In [https://www.notion.so/my-integrations](https://www.notion.so/my-integrations), create your workspace intergarions and get token, like `secret_...`

-2. download with pip3
+2. download package with pip3
 ```python
 pip3 install notion-md
 ```